TMoCo/TMoCo.github.io/pages/portfolio/Flushed.markdown

 permalink: "/Flushed/"
 repo: "Flushed"
 order: 3
+excerpt: Play as a rubber ducky that has been flushed down the toilet, collect jewellery and avoid obstacles for a high score.
 ---
 <!-- main content -->
 {% include captioned_image.html src='assets/FlushedMenu.png' alt='Flushed main menu' caption='Flushed! main menu' %}